It's important to talk about grief

 "Talking to a caring friend or partner can allow you to be comforted.
 Thoughtful words or being shown affection by touch can help to lower your heart rate and the level of stress related chemicals in the body.
 Talking can improve a sense of connection to someone who will listen.
 In turn, this enables you to feel calm and less tense.

 "Counselling can give you time to process your feelings in a non-judgemental environment with a therapist who is willing to spend sessions listening to emotions you may never have told anyone before.
 Feeling accepted by the therapist can often give you the courage to make the changes you long for and to tell others how you feel.

 "I often think of the quote from Macbeth: 'Give sorrow words: for the grief that does not speak knits up the o'er wrought heart, and bids it break.'"

 Her comments come as Dr Judith Mohring said paid bereavement leave should be longer, and, similar to parental leave, taken flexibly throughout the first 18 months following a death, "as people's grief expresses itself in different ways at different times".

-Dr Mohring, a Priory Wellbeing Centre consultant psychiatrist at Fenchurch Wellbeing Centre, said that while the length of bereavement leave had to be left to employers, it was typically too short a period, and she had seen a number of patients whose problems had followed the death of a loved one.
+Dr Mohring, Consultant Psychiatrist at Priory Wellbeing Centre Fenchurch Street, said that while the length of bereavement leave had to be left to employers, it was typically too short a period, and she had seen a number of patients whose problems had followed the death of a loved one.